-Perhaps the most closely related work is (K. Marriott and Sulzmann, 2003), which proposes a similar type and effect system and type inference algorithm, but their "resource usage" abstraction is of a markedly different character, based on grammars rather than LTSs.
+Perhaps the most closely related work is [27], which proposes a similar type and effect system and type inference algorithm, but their "resource usage" abstraction is of a markedly different character, based on grammars rather than LTSs.
 Their system lacks parametric polymorphism, which restricts expressiveness in practice, and verifies global, rather than local, assertions.
 Furthermore, their system analyzes only history-based properties, not stack-based properties as in our system.
-The system of (Igarashi and Kobayashi, 2002) is based on linear types, not effect types.
-Their usages U are similar to our history effects H, but the usages have a much more complex grammar and appear to have no real gain in expressiveness.
+The system of [23] is based on linear types, not effect types.
+Their usages U are similar to our history effects H, but the usages have a much more complex grammar, and assert legal patterns of resource access, which resources can be generated dynamically, unlike our events which are statically declared.
+This analysis has more recently been extended to a language model with exceptions [25].
 Their specification logic is left abstract, thus they provide no automated mechanism for expressing or deciding assertions.
-Also, both of these systems are developed in functional, not Object Oriented, language models.
+Also, the systems in both of these cited works are developed in functional, not Object Oriented, language models.

-The systems in (Colcombet and Fradet, 2000; Besson et al., 2002; Jensen et al., 1999; Besson et al., 2001) use LTSs extracted from controlflow graph abstractions to model-check program security properties expressed in temporal logic.
+The systems in [8, 9, 14, 26] use LTSs extracted from control-flow graph abstractions to model-check program security properties expressed in temporal logic.
 Their approach is close in several respects, but we are primarily focused on the programming language as opposed to the model-checking side of the problem.
 Their analyses assume the pre-existence of a control-flow graph abstraction, which is in the format for a first-order program analysis only.
 Our type-based approach is defined directly at the language level, and type inference provides an explicit, scalable mechanism for extracting an abstract program interpretation, which is applicable to Object Oriented features.
 Furthermore, polymorphic effects are inferable in our system and events may be parameterized by constants so partial dataflow information can be included.
-We believe our results are critical to bringing this general approach to practical fruition for production programming languages such as ML and Java (Skalka et al., 2005; Skalka, 2005).
+We believe our results are critical to bringing this general approach to practical fruition for production programming languages such as ML and Java [35, 38].

-Another important related work is (Higuchi and Ohori, 2006), where a type system for static enforcement of stack inspection is developed for Java bytecode.
+Another important related work is [21], where a type system for static enforcement of stack inspection is developed for Java bytecode.
 In particular, they address issues related to dynamic dispatch and linking that are similar to those discussed in Sect.
 2, although our system treats a more general class of program properties than stack inspection.
 Also, their system essentially relies on the "join of all effects" approach discussed in Sect.
 2 for dynamically dispatched method typings, whereas we develop a more accurate solution based on parametric polymorphism.

-Some recent work (Logozzo, 2004; Alur et al., 2005) has focused on analyzing patterns of method invocations for model checking safety properties of Object Oriented programs, although traces in these works are represented as regular expressions, not LTSs.
+Some recent work [2, 28] has focused on analyzing patterns of method invocations for model checking safety properties of Object Oriented programs, although traces in these works are represented as regular expressions, not LTSs.
 While there are some similarities in their approaches and applications, we believe that our system is the first to consider the extension of trace effects per se to Object Oriented programs, as a technique for statically verifying assertions in a general event trace program logic.

-8.2.
-Summary
+8.2 Summary